-With the spontaneous statement of a passerby who marveled at Balthasar Volcano in St. Wolfgang, Upper Austria, a great wish came true for 35-year-old Anna Winkler and her 39-year-old husband Max Eisl.
+The spontaneous statement of a passer-by who was marveling at Balthasar Volcano in St. Wolfgang in Upper Austria fulfilled a great wish for 35-year-old Anna Winkler and her 39-year-old husband Max Eisl.
 Their four premium vacation apartments shine not only because of the imminent opening at the beginning of September.
 The staunch advocates of a modern, ecologically sustainable way of life, have put a dazzling exclamation mark on the tourism hotspot in terms of environmentally friendly, gentle and efficient construction methods, thus fulfilling an inescapable dream and giving the timber construction industry an advantage.
-Who is Balthasar Volcano, tell the two owners of a regional advertising agency personally.
-We were able to get to know the people Anna and Max, their drive, motivations and credos, in conversation. – St. Wolfgang, 24.08.2021
+The two owners of a regional advertising agency are happy to tell you personally who Balthasar Volcano is.
+We were able to get to know the people Anna and Max, their drive, motivations and credos, in conversation.

 The place where Balthasar Volcano was created would be a real estate agent’s dream.
 In the center of the Salzkammergut, in the middle of the tourism hotspot St. Wolfgang and yet far away from the hustle and bustle, in an absolutely quiet location, surrounded by forest and meadows with a view of the entire Wolfgangsee.
 How did this place come about?